 To turn off services in windows, type: "services.msc" into the search field.
 Then double-click on the services you want to stop or disable.

-There are many services that can be turned off but which ones depend on what you use Windows 10 for and whether or not you work in an office or from home.
+Many services can be turned off, but which ones depend on what you use Windows 10 for and whether you work in an office or from home.
 A great guide to the services that can be switch off can be found here.

 Remember, though, stopping or disabling services can have unforeseen consequences.
 Many components or applications may stop working properly, so proceed with caution.